rei/rei-cedar-docs/docs/components/pagination/README.md

 Within pagination, link styles are adapted

-- Text links are displayed as $text-color-primary-on-dark
+- Text links are displayed as the primary text color
 - Prev and Next links use the small size for the caret-left and caret-right icons